Tax Incentives

-For taxable years beginning on or after January 1, 2021, but before January 1, 2025, Virginia allows a bank franchise, individual, and corporate income tax credit for incurring more than $5 million of Virginia qualified research and development expenses during a taxable year.
-The amount of the credit is equal to 10% of the difference between:
+For taxable years beginning on or after January 1, 2023, but before January 1, 2025, Virginia allows a bank franchise, individual, and corporate income tax credit for incurring more than $5 million of Virginia qualified research and development expenses during a taxable year.
+The amount of the credit is equal to 10% of the net qualified research and developent expenses up to the first $1 million and 5% thereafter.
+Net qualified research and development expenses is equal to the difference between:

 The credit is allowed for the same calendar year in which qualified research and development expenses are reported on the federal income tax return (“the credit year”), in accordance with the taxpayer’s accounting method.